KavyaDalmia/KavyaDalmia/README.md

 - 👋 Hi, I’m @KavyaDalmia
-- 👀 I’m interested in Dancing, Lifting, Web development, entrepreneurship and exploring new cities
+- 👀 I’m interested in Cyber security, web-development, data and math
-- 🌱 I’m currently learning Web development
+- 🌱 I’m currently learning more about security, machine learning and genrative AI
 - 💞️ I’m looking to collaborate on personal projects
-- 📫 How to reach me: my email is dalmia.kavya@gmail.com
+- 📫 How to reach me: my email is kdalmi01@student.ubc.ca

 <!---
 KavyaDalmia/KavyaDalmia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.